 - If you do have to throw any liquid out, make sure you’re disposing of it in a safe and reliable way.

 - If you run out of liquid, keep an eye out for UK vape deals!
 You'll be sure to find affordable e-liquids online.

-How long E-liquid lasts is something we’ve all wondered and now it’s easier than ever to be certain.
-At Orange County we are dedicated to the quality of your experience, and that doesn’t stop with selling you the product.
+How long e-liquid lasts is something we’ve all wondered and now it’s easier than ever to be certain.
+At Orange County CBD we are dedicated to the quality of your experience, and that doesn’t stop with selling you the product.